Not sure if Wing It On! is right for you?

 Potential Mitigations

-- Your financial advisor can help you consider the business model's resilience to economic shifts and intense competition.
+• A financial advisor can help you consider the business model's resilience to shifts in consumer taste and economic downturns.

 Inexperienced Management